These properties have been acquired by the 2% Land Fund through 2019

-MARCH 2018: It has been my great honor to be Campaign Coordinator for the 2% Land Fund over the last 13 years.
+A MESSAGE FROM DEBBIE HECHT: It has been my great honor to be Campaign Coordinator for the 2% Land Fund over the last 13 years.
 I have learned that kuleana communities are built around our island’s treasured places.
 Building community is the “gold” and the greatest benefit that has grown out of the struggles for the 2% Land Fund.
 Out of this love of the land has grown non-profit community groups that are volunteering their time and using their own money to care for these special places.
-To see the 2017 Report to the Mayor by the Public Access and Open Space Commission (PONC), which lists this year’s top 10 properties recommended for conservation go to: http://records.co.hawaii.hi.us/weblink/1/edoc/91477/2017-12-28%20(2017%20PONC%20Annual%20Report%20to%20the%20Mayor).pdf
+To see the 2018 Report to the Mayor by the Public Access and Open Space Commission (PONC), which lists this year’s top 10 properties recommended for conservation go to: http://records.co.hawaii.hi.us/weblink/1/edoc/97446/2018-12-31%20(2018%20PONC%20Annual%20Report%20to%20the%20Mayor)-PDF.pdf

 THE MAINTENANCE FUND CHARTER AMENDMENT was on the ballot in 2012.
 Council member Brenda Ford and I wrote the legislation creating the 2% Maintenance Fund to care for the lands obtained by the 2% Land Fund.
 Maintenance Fund grants are available to community groups who are maintaining Hawai’i Islands treasured places.
 Our intent was to empower these groups to continue their good work and to enable and encourage kuleana and the building of community for these lands.
 The County has made good use of these funds.
-But in the last 5 years there has only been 1 group that has obtained these funds.
+But in the last 5 years there have only been 2 groups that have obtained these funds.
 WHY?
 This process needs to be improved.
 It has now been placed under the care of the PONC Commission.
 This should help get these funds to community groups!
-I was a commissioner and these volunteers are strong advocates for land conservation and maintenance.
+I was a PONC commissioner and these volunteers are strong advocates for land conservation and maintenance.
 Get in touch with your PONC Commissioner and ask their help to obtain Maintenance Funds or how to suggest lands for preservation in your community.
+Only 9% of all deposits in the Maintenance Fund have been received via stewardship grants by land conservation non-profits.
+Here is the information: Maintenance Fund with Critique 1.31.2019

 The GREAT SUCCESS OF THE 2% LAND FUND:

-LAND ACQUIRED: 4,428 acres of land already acquired suggested by community members
+- LAND ACQUIRED: 4,428 acres of land already acquired suggested by community members Waikapuna will add approximately 2,200 acres.

 Grants from Matching funds* $8,764,083.